andrew/ultimate-awesome/README.md

 - [awesome-ICA](https://github.com/tpl2go/awesome-ICA) - A list of resources related to Independent Component Analysis.
 - [awesome-tools](https://github.com/tsunejui/awesome-tools) - A curated list of tools and libraries I found.
 - [awesome-CXL](https://github.com/twicy/awesome-CXL) - This is a repo listing papers/blogs/news related to CXL.
 Let's take the leap to Next-Gen memory system with the awesome CXL.
+- [awesome-RDM](https://github.com/UB-Mannheim/awesome-RDM) - A curated list of awesome RDM resources for researchers and organisations.
 - [awesome-vietnamese-language](https://github.com/virusvn/awesome-vietnamese-language) - All about Vietnamese.
 - [awesome-youtube](https://github.com/willowiscool/awesome-youtube) - 📺 Curated list of awesome, high-quality (somewhat educational) YouTube channels.
 - [awesome-titanium](https://github.com/winterstefan/awesome-titanium) - Interesting facts and links for the Titanium framework.